Priority planning

 Outcomes from Habit 5 Seek First to Understand then to be Understood

-The key consequence of habit 5, seek first to understand them, to be understood as not only to listen attentively but listen empathically because attentive listening alone doesn’t have the power to communicate efficiently.
-When we listen to someone, we straightaway thought that we have a solution.
+The key consequence of habit 5, seek first to understand then to be understood, is not only to listen attentively but to listen empathically, because attentive listening alone doesn’t have the power to communicate efficiently.
+Misunderstandings and miscommunication occur when we fail to understand other people properly.
+When we do not listen attentively, we may overlook important emotional cues that are essential for understanding others.
+Being understood is equally critical to achieving win-win solutions in interpersonal communication.
+When we listen to someone, we often think we have a solution, but by practicing empathic listening, we open ourselves to new insights and deeper understanding.
 Instead of coming up with the answer instantly, it’s better to take some time out and understand what they are really looking for.

 Key Takeaways Of Habit 5

-It is best to be understanding towards others, rather than only focused to be understood., By adopting this practice we can respond to the other individual in an efficient way.
+It is best to be understanding towards others, rather than only focused on being understood.
+By adopting this practice, we can respond to the other individual in an efficient way.
 It allows the listener to completely understand what the speaker is saying so that an appropriate answer can be given by the listener.
+Habit 5 teaches us to listen before we speak, emphasizing that a high degree of empathy and understanding is essential for effective communication.

 • In order to be successful in business, empathic listening is the key.
 It helps in understanding the issues of the clients competently so that businesses can offer the best solution and build good relationships with them.